I recently had an interesting conversation with a businessman who faced a challenge in deciding between private or group Tanzania safari.

 Let me put it this way.

-You have your big 5 and Zanzibar package booked, but among all these big 5 you happen to have most of your interests on leopards.
+You have your big 5 and Zanzibar package booked, but among all big 5 animals you happen to have most of your interests on leopards.

 You can then simply tell your safari guide to spend a lion’s share time whenever you encounter your beloved leopard.
-The same can’t be said when it is a shared safari.
+The same can’t be said when it is a shared safari due to the conflict of interests between group travellers.

 3: Ability to dictate what you do